Avila College

 What do you enjoy most about your role?

 What I enjoyed the most is building relationships with my students.
 Getting to know them, knowing what is important for them is my starting point.
 I try to engage their heart so that learning can happen.
 Then the magic starts.
-I love seeing my students grow in confidence, especially in Maths, an area where a lot of students think they are not good at.
+I love seeing my students grow in confidence, especially in Maths.
 I love those light bulb moments, they are addictive for a teacher.
 I also enjoy when I have students who quietly love Maths.
 Seeing them delight with a Maths problem and their faces when they solve it.
 It is a joy to witness.

 What does a typical day look like for you?